Leucocoprinus truncatus: Description

 Leucocoprinus truncatus is a small white dapperling mushroom with white flesh which does not discolour.

 Cap: Starts cylindrical with a flat top or like an 'inverted bucket' before becoming conical and then expanding to up to 1.5 cm wide, campanulate and finally flat convex and is 'rather fleshy'.
 The cap surface is white at first with a brown centre disc that remains truncate and flattened on the top, the disc breaks up into brown scales which are easily rubbed off to reveal the silky white surface beneath.
 The cap surface is covered in fine granules or a fine woolly coating (tomentose) and discolours brownish with age or with damage.
 Stem: Up to 2.5 cm long and 1.5mm thick gradually tapering up from a 4mm wide base.
 The surface is cream coloured, smooth above the ring but covered in short, fine felty hairs below which can be rubbed off.
-The base of the stem is has some slight brown scales and white mycelium showing.
+The base of the stem has some slight brown scales and white mycelium showing.
 The ascending, membranous stem ring is white but discolours brown with a frayed edge with age and it becomes movable with age.
 Gills: Free, crowded and whitish at first becoming creamy.
 Spores: Ovoid to amygdaliform.
 Dextrinoid and metachromatic.
 10-12 x 5.5-6.5 μm.

 Also noted is the secretion of light brown droplets or guttation on the cap, stem and ring.
 Most specimens began to discolour brown, wither and go moldy shortly after maturing.

 Pearson's description of Lepiota truncata from 1950 broadly agrees with the description of Leucocoprinus truncatus but contains some additional details not noted in the more recent description.
 These differences are noted here:

 Cap: 1–6 cm wide.
 The cap edges have striations when old and they often have an appendiculate veil.
 Stem: 5–6 cm long and 3-5mm thick with a white or pinkish surface.
 Separable from the cap and solid but hollowing with age.
 The stem ring is 2-3mm wide and movable, sometimes fragments of it adhere to the cap margins (appendiculate).
-The position of the ring on the stem is not noted in either description however the accompanying illustrations of this species drawn by Mary Maytham Kidd show it towards the top of the cap (superior to apical).
+The position of the ring on the stem is not noted in either description, however accompanying drawings by Mary Maytham Kidd show it toward the top of the cap (superior to apical).
 Gills: Pearson notes that they have a bulge in the middle (ventricose), are 3-5mm wide with fimbriate edges and that the white surface stains lemon yellow in places.
 The gills are of several lengths.Spore print: White.
 Taste: Mild.
 Smell: None.

-These differences, especially those regarding size may be explained by Pearson studying numerous specimens in the wild of their native environment rather than only having access to one sample from a plant pot.